 Easily connect to trading partners.
 Quickly exchange EDI documents.

 Data is the fuel.
 But for it to energize your business, it has to move.
-That's where secure file transfer comes in.
+That's where secure file transfer protocol comes in.
 Power your most critical business exchanges and securely connect to your customers, suppliers, and partners via industry-leading FTP/SFTP from Cleo.

 What is FTP?